-KEY FACTOR DESCRIPTION OUR SCHOOL COUNTY AVERAGE STATE AVERAGE Core courses taught by a teacher not meeting NCLB standards Percentage of core courses not taught by a "highly qualified" teacher according to federal standards in NCLB 2% N/A 0% Out-of-field teaching Percentage of algebra and science courses taught by a teacher who lacks the appropriate credential for the course 85% 28% 30% Teachers lacking a full credential Percentage of teachers without a full, clear credential 28% 6% 5%
+KEY FACTOR DESCRIPTION OUR SCHOOL COUNTY AVERAGE STATE AVERAGE Core courses taught by a teacher not meeting NCLB standards Percentage of core courses not taught by a "highly qualified" teacher according to federal standards in NCLB 0% N/A 0% Out-of-field teaching Percentage of algebra and science courses taught by a teacher who lacks the appropriate credential for the course 85% N/A N/A Fully credentialed teachers Percentage of staff holding a full, clear authorization to teach at the elementary or secondary level 71% N/A N/A Teachers lacking a full credential Percentage of teachers without a full, clear credential 29% N/A N/A

-SOURCE: Professional Assignment Information Form (PAIF) of October 2008.
-Data on NCLB standards is from the California Department of Education, SARC research file.
+SOURCE: Data on NCLB standards is from the California Department of Education, SARC research file.
+Information on teachers lacking a full credential provided by the school district.